brianlangseth-NOAA/quillback_rockfish_2021/write_up/ca_rebuilder/_main.knit.md

 # Rebuilding calculations

 This rebuilding analysis was conducted in September, 2021 using software developed by A. Punt (version 3.12h, August 2021).
-Input files for the analysis are provided in the [Appendix](#append).
+Input files for the analysis are provided in [Appendix A](#append_a).
 The steps followed were:

-\begin{itemize}
+\begin{enumerate}
 	\item Define how equilibrium spawning output ($\text{SB}_0$) will be calculated.
 	\item Define how future recruitment will be generated.
 	\item Define the biological information on which future projections will be based.